Written by Allie Delos Santos

 Disruptions and advancements cannot easily eradicate outsourcing services.
 Instead, they help improve its potential to deliver value-adding solutions.
 Here are different trends that can shape the future of the BPO industry in this digital age:

-- Automation: We can expect the BPO industry to become more automated in the future through artificial intelligence (AI) and robotic process automation (RPA).
+• Automation: We can expect the BPO industry to become more automated in the future through artificial intelligence (AI) and robotic process automation (RPA).
 Automation will support agents instead of replacing them.
 With automation, workers can free up time from repetitive workloads and focus more on complex tasks.

-- RPA and AI: The global BPO industry expects growth of up to $577 billion by 2030 at an 8.9% compound annual growth rate (CAGR).
+• RPA and AI: The global BPO industry expects growth of up to $577 billion by 2030 at an 8.9% compound annual growth rate (CAGR).
 Using RPA and AI will accelerate the industry’s growth during the forecast period.
 Another driver is the rise in information technology (IT) investment in companies due to digital transformation.

-- Conversational AI: Although BPO has been using conversational AI for a while, its use cases will expand.
+• Conversational AI: Although BPO has been using conversational AI for a while, its use cases will expand.
 Voice bots or voice AI are good examples because they reduce customer complaints.
 Additionally, customers learn from prior interactions with AI regarding complex issues, further reducing complaints and improving customer service.

-- Self-service options: With bots and automation, self-support options in call center services will improve.
+• Self-service options: With bots and automation, self-support options in call center services will improve.
 New forecasts disprove the old belief that self-service would eventually replace human interaction.
 Self-service will handle most inquiry resolutions, letting agents focus on complex issues that need intervention.

-- Training and upskilling: With more and more bots and AI programs taking over repetitive and simple work, agents must be ready to handle complex tasks.
+• Training and upskilling: With more and more bots and AI programs taking over repetitive and simple work, agents must be ready to handle complex tasks.
 Enhanced training and upskilling are necessary to prepare them for value-adding functions and inform them of the latest technological changes.

-- Remote work: Many BPO services have adapted to remote work to maximize resources.
+• Remote work: Many BPO services have adapted to remote work to maximize resources.
 This allows for more flexible and productive setups, empowering agents to provide the best support to end users and improve customer satisfaction.
-Remote work prevents location dependency, enabling agents to serve clients regardless of time zone.
+Remote work prevents location dependency, enabling agents to serve clients regardless of their time zone.

-- Security standards: The rise of remote work highlights the need for better security standards.
+• Security standards: The rise of remote work highlights the need for better security standards.
 A distributed workforce requires BPO companies to add another layer of data security to retain their clients.
 This means incorporating multi-factor authentication and training employees on data protection.

-- Value roles: As BPO companies keep up with the digital age, they will open up new roles.
+• Value roles: As BPO companies keep up with the digital age, they will open up new roles.
 BPO providers project a spike in demand for programmers, data scientists, and analysts to process large amounts of data.

 Challenges That the BPO Industry Is Facing in the Digital Age